underscore-finance/underscore-docs/README.md

 **What about L2s?**
 Currently Base L2 only.
 More chains coming.

 **How do fees work?**
-Small fees on swaps (0.25%), yield profits (10%), and external reward claims (10%).
+Small fees on swaps (0.25%) and external reward claims (20%).
+Vaults charge 20% performance fees on yield profits only.
 No fees on transfers, deposits, or idle funds.
-Up to 50% of fees go to ambassadors and users through revenue sharing.
+See [Protocol Economics](protocol-economics.md) for details.

 **What happens if I lose my owner wallet?**
 If you've set up managers and whitelisted addresses beforehand, managers can still transfer funds to your whitelisted addresses (like hardware wallets), providing a recovery path.